corky/SkypeMonitorSolution/README.md

   * Under Installed Apps find "RaspPiSkypeClient2_1.0.0.0_arm_<blah>" highlight it and click "start"
 5) LED lights should now light up based on your skype status
 6) Install PI and LEDs in a location (In wall near office door) to be viewed

+###Troubleshooting
+* Make sure to run the SkypeMonitor.exe as "administrator" to allow access to create the http server and bind to port 8081.
+* If you are running windows firewall, you will need to create a new "inbound rule" on port 8081 and allow all traffic.
+* If you launch SkypeMonitor.exe and nothing happens, make sure to check Skype to see if there is a permission dialog allowing the SkypeMonitor to communicate with Skype.
+Click Allow.